-To operate the freshwater washdown, depress the water pressure switch on the accessory switch panel.
-This system will now be pressurized at the "freshwater" washdown outlet.
-A hose with a spray nozzle attached may be used intermittently without turning the switch off in the same fashion as a home garden hose with a nozzle.
+To operate the freshwater washdown, turn on the freshwater switch on the DC panel.
+This system will now be pressurized at the freshwater washdown outlet.
+A hose with a spray nozzle attached may be used intermittently without turning the switch off in the same fashion as a garden hose with a nozzle.
 The freshwater pump has an internal pressurization switch that will maintain water pressure as needed until the switch is turned off at the switch panel.